atomist/microgrammar/README.md

     	name: /[a-z]+/
     });
 ```

 As with the object definitional style, whitespace is ignored by default.

-Further documentation can be found in
+Further documentation can be found in the
-the [reference](docs/reference.md).
-You can also take a
+[reference](docs/reference.md).
+You can also take a look at the tests
-look at the tests in this repository.
+in this repository.

-## Alternatives and When To Use Microgrammars
+## Alternatives and when to use microgrammars

 Microgrammars have obvious similarities to [BNF grammars][bnf], but
 differ in some important respects: